shpak86/aegis/README.md

 ### What is Aegis?

-Aegis is a bot detection and protection system that adds a layer of security to an Nginx or Angie server.
-It consists of an nginx module along with the Aegis service.
-The module intercepts requests and controls their processing, while the Aegis service analyzes traffic and decides whether to block client requests based on the collected data.
+Aegis is a bot detection and protection system that adds a layer of security to web or proxy servers.
+It works as standalone service and allows to webservers like Nginx and Apache to check for automated script requests.

 The system operates in real time, blocking bots 1–2 seconds after detection.
 Configuration is managed via directives in plain text config files.
 Aegis provides Prometheus metrics and can be easily integrated with monitoring systems.
-Aegis can run as a sidecar on the same server as nginx or as a standalone service, making it easy to integrate into existing infrastructure.
+Aegis works as a standalone service on the same server as nginx or as a remote service, making it easy to integrate into existing infrastructure.

 ### Playground